Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: DySIB: Dynamical Symmetric Information Bottleneck

 We start with observations of a dynamical system as a sequence of high-dimensional frames (for example, image frames of a video) $\{F_1, F_2, \cdots\}$, with each frame $F_t \in \mathbb{R}^D$, where $D$ is the dimensionality of the observation space.
 At each time $t$, we construct a pair of variables by taking consecutive segments of this trajectory in the observation space.
 We define a past window $X$ and a future window $Y$:

-each consisting of $n_F$ consecutive frames.
+each consisting of $n_F$ consecutive frames, with the first frame of $Y$ shifted by a \emph{stride} of $n_s$ frames relative to the first frame of $X$.
+Thus, when $n_s<n_F$, the two windows overlap.
 Using multiple frames is necessary because a single frame typically does not determine the full state of the system.
 For example, quantities such as velocity or acceleration cannot be inferred from a measurement at a single time point.
-Including a short temporal window provides enough context to resolve these variables, and is analogous to a standard delayed embedding of the dynamics~\cite{takens1981detecting}.
+A temporal window provides enough context to resolve these variables and is analogous to a standard delayed embedding of the dynamics~\cite{takens1981detecting}.

 The dynamics we want to study are approximately time-translation invariant, so that the latent description of a frame should not depend on when the frame occurs.
 Thus, each frame $F_t$ is mapped by a {\em shared} encoder $\Phi: \mathbb{R}^D \to \mathbb{R}^{d_F}$ into its own latent representation, where $d_F$ is the per-frame embedding dimension. $\Phi$ is an NN whose specific architecture depends on the problem.
 For a window $X$, this produces a sequence of vectors $\Phi(F_t), \cdots, \Phi(F_{t+n_F-1})$, which we concatenate to form a representation of the past window in $\mathbb{R}^{n_F d_F}$.
 The same construction is applied to the future window $Y$.